 Having the owner nearby also means that personally knows his customers.
 He knows the products you buy or the services you request on a regular basis and can tailor services to make your experience even better.
 A local gardening shop owner may learn about a new product on the market that can help you with a pest control problem you mentioned on one of your visits, for instance, and can order that product as part of his selections.

 Buying local has benefits beyond mere convenience.
-When you support local business owners, you get a better level of service, as well as helping make your community a better place to live.
+When you support local business owners, you get a better level of service, as well as help make your community a better place to live.
 This is in addition to the health benefits and access to unique products that you usually can’t find with chain locations.